-

 independent researcher at the Department of Music History of the Institute of Musicology of the SAS

-Darina Múdra aimed at researching musical life, composer personalities and the repertoire of musical classicism in Slovakia, preserving and processing music-historical sources, with an emphasis on capturing preserved musical documents and their stylistic-critical evaluation in European contexts.
-Among the composers, she processed e.g. Anton Zimmermann (1741 – 1781), Heinrich Klein (1756 – 1832), František Pavel Rigler (1748 – 1796), Johannes Matthias Sperger (1750 – 1812), František Xaver Tost (1754 – 1829) and others.
+She focused on research of musical life, composer personalities, and the repertoire of musical classicism in Slovakia, preservation and processing of music-historical sources, with an emphasis on capturing preserved musical manuscripts and their stylistic-critical evaluation in European contexts.
+Among the composers she studied are Anton Zimmermann (1741 – 1781), Heinrich Klein (1756 – 1832), František Pavel Rigler (1748 – 1796), Johannes Matthias Sperger (1750 – 1812), František Xaver Tost (1754 – 1829), and others.

-She is the author of numerous studies in Slovak and foreign periodicals (Musikrepertoire, ausübende Musiker und Kopisten der Jesuiten- und Piaristenkirche in Trencin in den Jahren 1733 – 1859, Joseph Haydn and Slovakia and others), monographs (W. A. Mozart and Slovakia, Anton Zimmermann (1741 – 1781) und die europäische musikalische Klassik) and synthetic works, source editions of sheet music and on audio CD.
-She is the author of the synthetic works History of Musical Culture in Slovakia II. – Classicism (1993) and Musical Classicism in Slovakia in Period Documents (1996), in which she provided an insight into musical life in Slovakia in the years 1760-1830; the chapter Classicism in the collective work A History of Slovak Music from the Earliest Times to the Present (ed.
-Oskár Elschek), and the thematic catalog Anton Zimmermann (1741-1781) Thematisches Werkverzeichnis.
+She is the author of numerous scholarly studies in domestic and international journals (e.g., Musikrepertoire, ausübende Musiker und Kopisten der Jesuiten- und Piaristenkirche in Trenčín in den Jahren 1733 – 1859, Joseph Haydn a Slovensko, and others), monographs (W. A. Mozart a Slovensko, Anton Zimmermann (1741 – 1781) und die europäische musikalische Klassik), as well as synthetic works, and source editions in printed and audio formats.
+She authored synthetic works Dejiny hudobnej kultúry na Slovensku II. – Klasicizmus (1993) and Hudobný klasicizmus na Slovensku v dobových dokumentoch (1996), providing a view on musical life in Slovakia from 1760 to 1830, a thematic catalog Anton Zimmermann (1741 – 1781) Thematisches Werkverzeichnis, and a chapter Classicism in the collective work A History of Slovak Music from the Earliest Times to the Present (ed.
+Oskár Elschek).

-She is the editor of a number of sheet music editions in several editions, such as Old Music in Slovakia, Musica Antiqua Slovaca, Monumenta Musicae Slovacae, National Educational Center, Doblingers Reihe alter Musik, initiated sound recordings of the works of the masters of musical classicism in Slovakia in Slovak and foreign music publishers and recording companies (F. X. Zomb, J. M. Sperger, F. X. Tost, A. Zimmermann).
+She realized many music editions in various series, as well as audio recordings of works by masters of musical classicism in Slovakia in Slovak and international music publishers and recording companies (F. X. Zomb, J. M. Sperger, F. X. Tost, A. Zimmermann).

-In addition to scientific work, she also engaged in teaching activities at the Faculty of Arts of the Charles University in Bratislava.
+She is a member of the International Association of Music Libraries.
+Alongside her scientific work, she also engaged in teaching activities at the Faculty of Arts of Comenius University in Bratislava.